sysr-q/pysqlw/README.rst

 pysqlw
 ======

-A Python based wrapper allowing easy MySQL and SQLite interactions.
+A Python based wrapper (meta-wrapper, even) allowing easy MySQL and SQLite interactions.
 (Incase you care: pysql is pronounced: *py-skew-el*)

 Requirements
 ============

--  Python 2.7.3 (this is what I test with, should work with 2.6.x, 3.x not guaranteed)
+-  Python 2.7.3 (this is what I test with, should work with most 2.x, not sure about 3.x)
 -  sqlite3 module (comes with Python installs)
 -  Install `MySQLdb`_ if you want MySQL support
     -  If you’re using a Debian-like distro (Ubuntu, Debian, Crunchbang, etc), install the package **python-mysqldb**